Ready for ITSM at high velocity?

 Avoid setting conflicting performance goals

-For example, if you are striving to achieve an FCR of 85%, but analysts are also expected to either resolve or escalate an issue within 5 minutes, they will have to choose between two goals you have set for them.
+For example, if you are striving to achieve an FCR of 85%, but agents are also expected to either resolve or escalate an issue within 5 minutes, they will have to choose between two goals you have set for them.
 Make sure they understand their priorities and are working together to achieve the same goals to support your business objectives.

 Most importantly, first-call resolution should not be your main goal.
 Your primary goal is solving problems in the best way possible — even if that means escalating or calling the customer back.